Azure/FTALive-Sessions/content/DataAnalytics/serviceselection.md

 - [Azure Database for MariaDB](https://azure.microsoft.com/products/mariadb/): A relational database service based on the open-source MariaDB Server engine.
 It works with popular open-source frameworks and languages and usually used for content management apps.
 - [Azure Database for MySQL](https://azure.microsoft.com/products/mysql/): A relational database service powered by the MySQL community edition.
 It works well with Cognitive Services, Kubernetes Service, Application services.
 Often used to deploy popular web apps, including Magento, Shopify, Moodle, Alfresco, Drupal, and WordPress.
 - [Azure Database for PostgreSQL](https://azure.microsoft.com/products/postgresql/): A relational database service based on the open-source Postgres database engine.
 It has extension such as Cron, PostGIS, and PLV8, and popular frameworks and languages like Ruby on Rails, Python with Django, Java with Spring Boot, and Node.js.
-- [Table Storage](https://azure.microsoft.com/products/storage/tables/): A NoSQL key-value store for rapid development using massive semi-structured datasets (up-to Petabytes of data).
-Table storage is excellent for flexible datasets—web app user data, address books, device information, and other metadata—and lets you build cloud applications without locking down the data model to particular schemas

 Likewise you can also find choices for you File stores under Storage section